Jakewgonzalez/flask_db/README.md

-# flask_lab
+# Web Application Overview

-The web application allows a user to log in and authenticate using a unique username and password.
+This web application provides a secure platform for users to log in and access environmental sensor data.
+The application supports different user roles with varying levels of access and functionality.

+## Features

+### 1. User Authentication
+- **Login**: Users can log in with a unique username and password.
-Upon successful login, the web application displays a welcome page, welcoming the user and displaying a simple navigation menu.
+- **Welcome Page**: Upon successful login, users are greeted with a welcome page.

-The navigation menu includes options for “Home,” “View Environmental Results,” and “Logout.”
+### 2. Navigation Menu
+The application features a simple navigation menu with the following options:

+- **Home**:
+  - Displays the last login time.
-The Home menu option includes the last time the user accessed the application, along with a brief description of what the each of menu options provide.
+  - Provides a brief description of each menu option.

+- **View Environmental Results**:
-The View Environmental Results menu option displays the temperature and relative humidity values for the Industrial control environmental sensors for the last 24 hours.
+  - Shows temperature and relative humidity values from industrial control environmental sensors for the last 24 hours.

+- **Logout**:
-The Logout menu option logs the user out of the application and redisplays the login screen.
+  - Logs the user out and redirects back to the login screen.

-The web application allows two different roles for accessing the application: user and administrator.
-The user role has read privileges supporting all web pages The administrator role has all the privileges of the user role, plus the ability to insert, update, and delete records in the related sensor files by using a web page form.
+## User Roles

+### 1. User Role
+- **Read Privileges**: Users with this role can view all web pages and data.

+### 2. Administrator Role
+- **Full Privileges**: Administrators have all user privileges plus the ability to:
+  - **Insert**, **update**, and **delete** records in the sensor data files.
+  - Manage these records through a dedicated web form.